• Leaf-casting the rhubarb leaf

 With a bit of the extra cement mix, I molded up a tiny mushroom.

 Darmera peltata is the only plant in its genus and some say the largest saxifrage in the world.
 A perennial grown from a rhizome, it’s found along streams in Northern California and southern Oregon.
-It’s native to California.
-It needs its feet in water and can be found at Annie’s Annuals, I was surprised to see.
-Pete from east bay wilds has had it in his flickr photostream as well.
+It’s native to California and can be found at Annie’s Annuals in Richmond CA. It needs its feet in water, I was surprised to see.
 It has stunning fall color and in the winter droops down along Whiskey Falls looking very dejected, as shown in the photo below at the top of the falls.

 Maybe it would grow in our ravine where the water comes down as a trickle, even in summer.